 Pros of a Wood Cook Stove

 Cooking and baking with a wood burning cook stove takes some practice.
 However, in addition to the charm and character these appliances bring to homes, they offer many benefits.

 #1.
 You Can Cook Food Without Electricity

 And with just four short hours of daylight in our winter months and limited solar power we were very thankful to cook our Christmas breakfast and dinner on our wood stove.
-(For an easy stovetop recipe try rice and beans.)
+(For an easy stovetop recipe try rice and beans.
+Or try baking in your wood stove with this simple gluten-free blueberry crisp recipe)

 If you choose to live without off grid electricity, a wood burning stove gives you a way to cook and bake.
 At least in the winter.
 In the summer, consider using a charcoal smoker for smoking fish or wild game.